Simon–Ehrlich wager: Analysis

 Julian Simon won because the price of three of the five metals went down in nominal terms and all five of the metals fell in price in inflation-adjusted terms, with both tin and tungsten falling by more than half.
-In his book Betrayal of Science and Reason, Ehrlich wrote that Simon "[asserted] that humanity would never run out of anything".
+In his book Betrayal of Science and Reason, Ehrlich wrote that Simon asserted "that humanity would never run out of anything".
 Ehrlich added that he and fellow scientists viewed renewable resources as more important indicators of the state of planet Earth, but that he decided to go along with the bet anyway.
 Afterward, Simon offered to raise the wager to $20,000 and to use any resources at any time that Ehrlich preferred.
 Ehrlich countered with a challenge to bet that temperatures would increase in the future.
 The two were unable to reach an agreement on the terms of a second wager before Simon died.

-Ehrlich could have won if the bet had been for a different ten-year period.
+Some observers have argued that Ehrlich could have won if the bet had been for a different period, or if the start date had been different.
 Ehrlich wrote that the five metals in question had increased in price between the years 1950 and 1975.
-Asset manager Jeremy Grantham wrote that if the Simon–Ehrlich wager had been for a longer period (from 1980 to 2011), then Simon would have lost on four of the five metals.
-He also noted that if the wager had been expanded to "all of the most important commodities," instead of just five metals, over that longer period of 1980 to 2011, then Simon would have lost "by a lot."
+Asset manager Jeremy Grantham wrote that if the Simon-Ehrlich wager had been for a longer period (from 1980 to 2011), then Simon would have lost on four of the five metals.
 Economist Mark J. Perry noted that for an even longer period of time, from 1934 to 2013, the inflation-adjusted price of the Dow Jones-AIG Commodities Index showed "an overall significant downward trend" and concluded that Simon was "more right than lucky".

 The proposed second wager

-Understanding that Simon wanted to bet again, Ehrlich and climatologist Stephen Schneider counter-offered, challenging Simon to bet on 15 current trends, betting $1000 that each will get worse (as in the previous wager) over a ten-year future period.
+Understanding that Simon wanted to bet again, Ehrlich and climatologist Stephen Schneider counter-offered, challenging Simon to bet on 15 current trends, betting $1,000 that each will get worse (as in the previous wager) over a ten-year future period.